|28th March |

-David Howarth, the Liberal Democrat justice spokesman, said: This highlights how the Government has ridden roughshod over our freedoms in establishing its surveillance state.
+Howarth, the Liberal Democrat justice spokesman, said: This highlights how the Government has ridden roughshod over our freedoms in establishing its surveillance state.
 Ministers would do well to remember the British state belongs to the British

 people, not the other way around.

 Shami Chakrabarti, director of pressure group Liberty, said: Our postbag suggests the House of Lords is more in touch with public concerns than our elected Government.

 P4P criminalisation getting an easy ride in Committee

 5th February committee transcript from